enyeInc/Engineering-Conventions/README.md

 export { actions, components, reducers, sagas };
 ```

-#### components/index.js
+#### Components Folder's Index File
-> Within the `components` folder of a component there should also be another `index.js`.
+Within the `components` folder of a component there should also be an `index.js` file.
-Here you will import and thus apply the css stylesheet and then export the main component (*as shown below*).
+Here you will import the css stylesheet and then export the main component (*as shown below*).
 ```
 import './styles.css';
 import Login from './Login';